 The current project is a collaboration between the University College London (UCL), Global Disability Innovation Hub, and Extant Theatre as a part of an MSc research thesis.
 This study is composed as a prop design work-based simulation where participants taking part in the design phase of this study go through a prop-design process experimenting with ideas whilst working in line with a professional design brief.

 WHAT WILL I NEED TO DO?

 - Filling in a background survey.

 - Meeting remotely with the researcher to discuss study ideas via online call using a free conversation application called Microsoft Teams.

 - Working remotely on your prop design project using basic craft materials provided by the researcher via post.
 Prop design work won’t require digital design.
 You will be asked to make a basic prop model using plasticine and wax sticks and/or pencil sketching on paper, and to prepare a prop design proposal document.
 You can get accessibility support if needed i.e. a human or digital tool helping you with some elements of your work.
 You will be asked to report on the type of help you get.
 Your idea and general understanding of how to go about designing your prop idea are the most important and we will not assess any mainstream standard level aesthetical and or grammatical elements of your work.

 - Sharing with us your prop design related experience.
 You need to be a novice or beginner designer or artist with little or no prior experience in prop making, art and/or design, and making.

 - Reporting on your prop design process through a digital form shared through an email when working remotely (at your home for example) and flexibly during your scheduled week.

-You can schedule your one week prop design activity until 30th September 2020 and send us your finished prop design concept until mid October 2020.
+You can schedule your one week prop design activity until 15th November 2020 and send us your finished prop design concept until end of November 2020.